Pneumonia in a child

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pneumonia in a child is an acute infectious disease of predominantly bacterial nature, characterized by focal lesions of the respiratory parts of the lungs, respiratory disorders and intraalveolar exudation, as well as infiltrative changes in the lung radiographs.
-The presence of X-ray signs of pulmonary parenchyma infiltration is the "gold standard" for diagnosing pneumonia, which makes it possible to distinguish it from bronchitis and bronchiolitis.
+Pneumonia in a child is an acute infectious disease of a predominantly bacterial nature, characterized by focal damage to the respiratory parts of the lungs, respiratory disorders and intra-alveolar exudation, as well as infiltrative changes in light radiographs.
+The presence of radiological signs of the infiltration of the pulmonary parenchyma - the “gold standard” of the diagnosis of pneumonia, which allows it to distinguish it from bronchitis and bronchiolite.

-- J14 Pneumonia caused by Haemophilus influenzae (Afanasyev-Pfeiffer's stick).
+- J14 pneumonia caused by haemophilus influenzae (Afanasyev-Pfeiffer stick).

-- J16 Pneumonia caused by other infectious agents, not elsewhere classified.
+- J16 pneumonia caused by other infectious pathogens, not classified in other headings.

 Epidemiology of pneumonia in children

-Pneumonia is diagnosed in approximately 15-20 cases per 1000 children of the first year of life, approximately 36-40 cases per 1000 children at preschool age, and at school and adolescence the diagnosis of "pneumonia" is established in approximately 7-10 cases per 1000 children and adolescents .
+Pneumonia is diagnosed in approximately 15-20 cases for 1000 children of the first year of life, in approximately 36-40 cases per 1000 children at preschool age, and in school and adolescence the diagnosis of “pneumonia” is set in approximately 7-10 cases per 1000 children and adolescents.

-The frequency of hospital pneumonia depends on the contingent and age of patients (up to 27% of all cases of nosocomial infections), it is maximal in young children, especially in newborns and premature babies, as well as in children who underwent surgery, trauma, burns, etc.
+The frequency of hospital pneumonia depends on the contingent and the age of patients (amounts to up to 27% of cases of all nosocomial infections), it is maximum in young children, especially in newborns and premature babies, as well as in children who have undergone surgery, injury, burns, etc.

-Mortality from hospital pneumonia, according to the National System for Monitoring Nosocomial Infections of the United States, was 33-37% at the turn of the past and the present century.
-In the Russian Federation, the mortality of children from hospital pneumonia in this period has not been studied.
+Mortality from hospital pneumonia, according to the national monitoring system of nosocomial infections of the United States, was 33-37%at the turn of the past and current centuries.
+In the Russian Federation, the mortality of children from hospital pneumonia during this period has not been studied.

 Causes of pneumonia in children

-Haemophilus influenzae (3-10%), Enterobacteriaceae (Klebsiella pneumoniae, Escherichia coli and others 3-10%), Staphylococcus aureus (3-10%), Streptococcus pyogenes, Chlamydia psittaci, Coxiella bumeti, etc. However, that the etiology of pneumonia in children and adolescents is very closely related to age.
+Haemophilus influenzae (3-10%), Enterobacteriaceae (Klebsiella pneumoniae, Escherichia coli, etc.-3-10%), Staphylococcus aureus (3-10%), Streptococcus Pyogenes, Chlamydia Psittaci, Coxiella Bumeti and others.
+However, it must be borne in mind that the etiology of pneumonia in children and sneakers is very closely related to age.

-In the first 6 months of a child's life, the etiologic role of pneumococcus and hemophilic rod is negligible, since antibodies to these pathogens are transmitted in-between.
-The leading role at this age is played by E. Coli, K. Pneumoniae and S. Aureus.
-The etiological significance of each of them does not exceed 10-15%, but they determine the most severe forms of the disease, complicated by the development of infectious-toxic shock and destruction of the lungs.
-Another group of pneumonia of this age is pneumonia caused by atypical pathogens, mostly C. Trachomatis, by which children are infected from the mother intranatally, rarely in the first days of life.
-It is also possible to infect R. Carinii, which is especially significant for premature infants.
+In the first 6 months of the child’s life, the etiological role of pneumococcus and hemophilic sticks is insignificant, since antibodies are transmitted from the mother to these pathogens.
+The leading role at this age is played by E. coli, K. pneumoniae and S. aureus.
+The etiological significance of each of them does not exceed 10-15%, but it is they who determine the most severe forms of the disease, complicated by the development of infectious toxic shock and the destruction of the lungs.
+Another group of pneumonics of this age - pneumonia caused by atypical pathogens, mainly C. trachomatis, which children become infected from the mother intranatally, rarely - in the early days of life.
+It is also possible to infect R. Carinii, which is especially significant for premature children.

-From 6 months to 6-7 years of pneumonia, mainly causes S. Pneumoniae (60%).
-Often sown and encapsulated hemophilic rod.
-H. Influenzae type b are less frequent (7-10%), it causes, as a rule, severe pneumonia, complicated by the destruction of the lungs and pleurisy.
+From 6 months to 6-7 years of pneumonia, it mainly causes S. pneumoniae (60%).
+Often, a free-capsule hemophilic stick is also sown.
+H. Influenzae type B is detected less often (7-10%), it determines, as a rule, heavy pneumonia, complicated by the destruction of the lungs and pleurisy.

-Pneumonia caused by S. Aureus and S. Pyogenis is detected in 2-3% of cases, usually as complications of severe viral infections, such as influenza, chicken pox, measles and herpes.
-Pneumonia caused by atypical pathogens in children of this age is due mainly to M. Pneumoniae and C. Pneumoniae.
-It should be noted that the role of M. Pneumoniae has clearly increased in recent years.
-Mycoplasma infection is mostly diagnosed in the second or third year of life, and C. Pneumoniae infection in children older than 5 years.
+Pneumonia caused by S. aureus and S. pyogenis is detected in 2-3% of cases usually as complications of severe viral infections, such as flu, chickenpox, measles and herpes.
+Pneumonia caused by atypical pathogens in children of this age are mainly due to M. Pneumoniae and C. pneumoniae.
+I must say that the role of M. pneumoniae has clearly increased in recent years.
+Mycoplasma infection is mainly diagnosed in the second or third year of life, and C. pneumoniae infection is in children over 5 years old.

-Viruses in children of this age group can be both an independent cause of the disease, and a participant in viral-bacterial associations.
-The most important is the respiratory syncytial (PC) virus, which occurs in approximately half the cases of viral and viral-bacterial diseases.
-In a quarter of cases, parainfluenza viruses of types 1 and 3 become the etiologic factor.
-Influenza A and B viruses and adenoviruses play a small role.
-Rariviruses, enteroviruses, coronaviruses are rarely detected.
-Also described are pneumonia due to measles, rubella and chicken pox viruses.
-As already mentioned, in addition to an independent etiological significance, a respiratory-viral infection in children of early and preschool age is practically a mandatory background for the development of bacterial inflammation.
+Viruses in children of this age group can be both an independent cause of the disease or a participant in viral-bacterial associations.
+The most important is the respiratory-synthetic (PC) virus, which occurs in approximately half of cases of viral and virus-bacterial nature.
+In a quarter of cases, the viruses of the paragerippus types 1 and 3 become the etiological factor.
+The influenza A and B viruses and adenoviruses play a small role.
+Rhinoviruses, enteroviruses, coronaviruses are rarely detected.
+Pneumonia caused by measles, rubella and chickenpox are also described.
+As already mentioned, in addition to independent etiological significance, a respiratory viral infection in children of early and preschool age is an almost mandatory background for the development of bacterial inflammation.

-Causes of pneumonia in children older than 7 years and adolescents practically does not differ from that of adults.
-The most common pneumonia is caused by S. Pneumoniae (35-40%) and M. Pneumoniae (23-44%), less often S. Pneumoniae (10-17%).
-H. Influenzae type L, and such causative agents as Enterobacteriaceae (K. Pneumoniae, E. Coli, etc.) and S. Aureus, practically do not occur.
+The causes of pneumonia in children over 7 years old and adolescents are practically no different from that in adults.
+The most common pneumonia is caused by S. pneumoniae (35-40%) and M. pneumoniae (23-44%), less often-S. pneumoniae (10-17%).
+N. Influenzae type b, and such pathogens as Enterobacteriaceae (K. Pneumoniae, E. Coli, etc.) and S. aureus are practically not found.

-Especially it is worth mentioning pneumonia in patients with immunodeficiency.
-In children with primary cellular immunodeficiencies, Pneumocysticus carinii and fungi of the genus Candida, as well as M. Avium-intracellare and cytomegalovirus, are more likely to cause pneumonia in HIV-infected patients and AIDS patients.
-With humoral immunodeficiency, S. Pneumoniae, as well as staphylococci and enterobacteria, are most often sown, and with neutropenia - gram-negative enterobacteria and fungi.
+It is especially worth mentioning pneumonia in patients with immunodeficiency.
+In children with primary cellular immunodeficiencies, in HIV-infected patients and AIDS patients, pneumonia is more often caused by Pneumocysticus Carinii and mushrooms of the genus Candida, as well as M. Avium-intracellare and cytomegalovirus.
+With humoral immunodeficiency, S. pneumoniae is more often sown, as well as staphylococci and enterobacteria, with neutropenia, gram-negative enterobacteria and mushrooms.

 Groups of patients |